 The architecture of the churches and towers in their Upper Town, in particular, will take you back to medieval times as you walk on cobblestone streets.
 On the other hand, walking in their Lower Town will show you a mix of neo-baroque and art deco buildings.
 Truly a city meant to be experienced on foot!

-If the Philippines was called The Pearl of the Orient by our national hero, Europe considers Dubrovnik as the Pearl of the Adriatic.
-Not only is Dubrovnik the “King’s Landing” we know from Game of Thrones, but you could say that it has a VIP access and view of the Adriatic Sea, as it’s a port city.
+While the Philippines was called The Pearl of the Orient by our national hero, Europe considers Dubrovnik the Pearl of the Adriatic.
+Not only is Dubrovnik the “King’s Landing” we know from Game of Thrones, but you could say that it has VIP access and a view of the Adriatic Sea, as it’s a port city.

-Like Dubrovnik, Split is a port city, and the second largest city in Croatia.
-Split was established by the Romans in the 4th century, and of course, Emperor Diocletian took advantage of this and built a retirement palace in the city.
+Like Dubrovnik, Split is a port city and the second-largest city in Croatia.
+Split was established by the Romans in the fourth century.
+And, of course, Emperor Diocletian took advantage of this and built a retirement palace in the city.
 The Diocletian Palace remains to be the main tourist attraction in Split.

-But instead of picturing a typical castle, imagine a walled town that has preserved Roman ruins, medieval churches, with a mix of modern shops, bars, and branded boutiques.
+But instead of picturing a typical castle, imagine a walled town that has preserved Roman ruins and medieval churches, with a mix of modern shops, bars, and branded boutiques.
 All of which you’ll find in the Diocletian Palace!
-Although it’s preserved, it’s still a perfect avenue for the modern day tourist.
+Although it’s preserved, it’s still a perfect avenue for the modern-day tourist.
 You can also chill out and people-watch in Riva, their harbourside promenade, or sunbathe and swim at Split’s beaches.

 This city also has boats and yachts you can rent to visit neighbouring islands if you want to hit the beach and go for a swim in more secluded areas.
 Young travellers at heart will enjoy the night scene as Hvar transforms into a party place in the evening.

-Zadar is one of quieter cities in Croatia.
-It may not be as crowded like Dubrovnik or Hvar, but it has its share of natural beauty and rich history.
+Zadar is one of the quieter cities in Croatia.
+It may not be as crowded as Dubrovnik or Hvar, but it has its share of natural beauty and rich history.
 This is the perfect place to have peaceful and undisturbed walks on the street and be one with nature.
-Zadar has three national parks, Paklenica, Plitvice Lakes, and Krka.
-These three are found between the Adriatic Sea and the Velebit Mountains where you can hike, rock-climb, and swim in the waterfalls.
+Zadar has three national parks: Paklenica, Plitvice Lakes, and Krka.
+These three are found between the Adriatic Sea and the Velebit Mountains, where you can hike, rock climb, and swim in the waterfalls.
 From Zadar, you can also sail your way to one of Croatia’s best beaches, Saharun.
 Saharun has white sand and turquoise water.
 It’ll remind you a little bit of home!

 On the other hand, a more practical way to get from city to city is by using the bus.
 It’s affordable enough and not as expensive as rental cars.
-The bus stations in Croatia are often found at the centre of the town or in walking distance to the centre.
-Arriva is a user-friendly website to book Croatia bus tickets online.
+The bus stations in Croatia can be found at the centre of the town or within walking distance of the centre.
+Arriva is a user-friendly website for booking Croatia bus tickets online.

-To maximise your trip to Croatia, I would recommend to visit it in the summertime from July to August, their High Season.
+To maximise your trip to Croatia, I would recommend visiting it in the summertime from July to August, their high season.
 Although this may be the most expensive time in Croatia, it’s when you can tour around without getting cold, and when you can enjoy Croatia’s beaches to the fullest.
-If you’re travelling on a tight budget, the best time to visit is June or September, their Shoulder Season, when prices drop down.
+If you’re travelling on a tight budget, the best time to visit is June or September, their shoulder season, when prices drop down.

 There’s no doubt that Croatia is one of the best European countries to invest in for a vacation.
 It’s rich in history, culture, and natural wonders that are so different and far from our own.
-Even after your trip, you’ll be reminiscing about the cultural enrichment and eye-opening experience of the places that you didn’t think were worth exploring in the first place.
+Even after your trip, you’ll be reminiscing about the cultural enrichment, and eye-opening experience of the places that you didn’t think were worth exploring in the first place.
 So how about it?
-Maybe it’s time to download Croatia’s visa application form.
+Maybe it’s time to download a Croatia visa application form.